All Episodes

 Here we are in the midst of the Patterson regime.

-We have nothing but corruption in this state.
+We've had nothing but corruption in this state.

-Spitzer, exactly, Spitzer, client number nine.
+Exactly, Spitzer, client number nine.

 Don Esmond writes, these guys must have been passing around a bong.

-This state has a history.
+This state has a history, all right.

-We had the ex-Senate majority leader, one of Albany's triumvirate of power, jailed for violating the public trust.
+We had the ex-Senate Majority Leader, one of Albany's triumvirate of power, jailed for violating the public trust.

 Our current governor admitted to marital infidelities and past drug use and was targeted in a baseball ticket scandal.